-Microwaves are one of the most common appliances in our kitchens, but when they stop working, figuring out how to get rid of them can be tricky.
+Microwaves are one of the most common appliances in our kitchens, but when they stop working, figuring out How Do You Dispose of a Microwave.
 Simply tossing an old microwave in the trash can harm the environment and may even break local rules.
 Proper disposal is important to prevent hazardous materials from ending up in landfills, to recycle usable parts, and to ensure safety.

 In this guide, we’ll explain everything you need to know about responsible microwave disposal, including tips for broken units, donation options, and recycling resources.
 With these steps, you can safely and responsibly manage your old microwaves without stress.